Paris778/Airplane-Delays-and-Diversions-Dataset-1990-2020/README.md

 The flight delay dataset used [1] was provided by the USA Bureau of Transportation Statistics (BTS) for Flight data.
 This dataset contains data documenting the performance of domestic flights operated by large air carriers.
-During this project, all data entries from January 1st 1990 until December 31st 2020 were obtained.
+During this project, all data entries from January 1st 1990 until December 31st 2020 were obtained and compiled in a user-friendly two-dimentional dataset.
-This resulted in a merged dataset with over 150 million data entries each consisting of 7 features resulting in a grand total of 4000 individual data points.

 BTS defines a delay as any flight which arrives or departs fifteen minutes earlier or later than the scheduled time [See FAQs below].
-This dataset also lists the nuber of diversions.
+This dataset also lists the nuber of diversions between January 1st 1990 and December 31st 2020.

 ## Dataset Description